 Checking-in on various social media apps, sharing a GPS app with family members so that you can all keep track of each other, and video chatting through social media or on cell phones are all ways that the consensual use of technology can make the lives of Alabama residents easier.
-Yet, hidden cameras, audio bugs, GPS devices, and apps on smart devices and computers that can read everything you type and even use your built-in camera to watch you without your knowledge are increasingly used without consent.
+Yet, hidden cameras, audio bugs, GPS devices, and apps on smart devices and computers that can read everything you type.
+They can even use your built-in camera to watch you without your knowledge and are increasingly used without consent.

 People don’t need to have a special license to buy and use those devices, either.
 They’re discreet and affordable.
 But are they legal in Alabama?
 Here’s what you need to know.

 Audio bugs listen to and may also record conversations.
 This is known as “eavesdropping” or “wiretapping.”
 Alabama is known as a one-party consent state.
 This means that if two or more people are involved in a conversation, only one person must give consent for the conversation to be overheard or recorded.
 Without the permission of at least one person who is actually involved in the conversation, it is a crime.
 Criminal surveillance may also be charged if the person intentionally engages in surveillance by trespassing in a private place.

 Hidden Camera Use in Alabama